walbourn/walbourn.github.io/_posts/2013-09-10-manifest-madness.md

 </assembly>
 ```

-Visual Studio 2010 and 2012 do not offer the new "Per Monitor" or "True/PM" settings, so you will need to go back to using "Additional Manifest Files" and set the "Enable DPI Awareness" project setting to "No".
+Visual Studio 2010 - 2015 do not offer the new "Per Monitor" or "True/PM" settings, so you will need to go back to using "Additional Manifest Files" and set the "Enable DPI Awareness" project setting to "No".

+Visual Studio 2017 or later does offer "PerMonitorHighDPIAware" as a setting in the project properties.

 See <a href="http://go.microsoft.com/fwlink/p/?LinkID=307061">Writing DPI-Aware Desktop Applications in Windows 8.1 Preview</a>.